 44 bursaries were awarded in 2015 and the list of winners can be accessed via the Bursaries Page or the following link: 2015 Bursary Winners.
 No applications were received from balloon and aero modelling enthusiasts.
 New bursaries available this year include the Follow-On Bursary for gifted young air sports persons up to 24 years of age.
 Well done to all successful applicants.

-Application forms and terms & conditions for 2016 bursaries will be available from September 2015 and accessed via the Bursaries Page or the Quick Link opposite.
+Application forms and terms & conditions for 2016 bursaries are now available on this website and accessed via the Bursaries Page or the Quick Link opposite.
 The closing date for applications will be 31 March 2016

 Album number 9 has now been added.